Abishek-2425/qwe/README.md

-Here you go — a rewritten **README.md** that cleanly matches your chosen expansion:

-**FLYN → Flexible Language Yielding Notables**

-It keeps the structure intact while making the identity cohesive and confident.

----

 # Flexible Language Yielding Notables (flyn)

 flyn is a natural-language to shell command generator and executor.
 Type what you want in plain English, and flyn converts it into an OS-specific shell command with safety checks, history, diagnostics, and configuration tools.